JohnScience/my_com_projs/README.md

 ---

-The idea was to bridge content creators and companies in need of marketing campaigns for gamers.
+The idea of the project was to bridge content creators and companies in need of marketing campaigns for gamers.

 Based on what I learned from many streamers (mostly those of Mobile Legends),